alt-text-task-force/.github/profile/scipy-2022-comic-alt-text.md

 # Front Cover
 ## Title: How to Write Alt Text for Scientific Diagrams and Illustration
 ## Publisher: Quansight Labs

-A person, known as Ally, dynamically jumps down to the center of the cover.
+A person, known as Ally, dramatically jumps down to the center of the cover.
 They're holding a sign titled "ALT".
 They have a bandana covering their eyes like a superhero domino mask, similar to Batman.
 They are grinning widely and challenge the reader by saying "Join our sprints to make the world more accessible!"

+In the background is Ally's home, a futuristic cyberpunk city.
+Tall, elaborate skyscrapers loom behind them and large billboards with glowing graphs shine through the night sky.
+In the bottom right corner of each billboard is their alt text property, represented as a sticker labelled 'Alt'.

 The bottom of the cover contains several elements:
 - Author and Artist: Mars Lee
-- QR code to digital version of comics
+- QR code to digital version of this comic book that has alt text
 - Price: $0.00
 - Sticker: A snake circling around the words 'SciPy 2022 edition'